Programming language: Semantics

-The term semantics refers to the meaning of languages, as opposed to their form (syntax).
+Semantics refers to the meaning of content that conforms to a language's syntax.

 Static semantics

-A static semantics defines restrictions on the structure of valid texts that are hard or impossible to express in standard syntactic formalisms.
+Static semantics defines restrictions on the structure of valid texts that are hard or impossible to express in standard syntactic formalisms.
 For compiled languages, static semantics essentially include those semantic rules that can be checked at compile time.
 Examples include checking that every identifier is declared before it is used (in languages that require such declarations) or that the labels on the arms of a case statement are distinct.
 Many important restrictions of this type, like checking that identifiers are used in the appropriate context (e.g. not adding an integer to a function name), or that subroutine calls have the appropriate number and type of arguments, can be enforced by defining them as rules in a logic called a type system.
 Other forms of static analyses like data flow analysis may also be part of static semantics.
-Newer programming languages like Java and C# have definite assignment analysis, a form of data flow analysis, as part of their static semantics.
+Programming languages such as Java and C# have definite assignment analysis, a form of data flow analysis, as part of their respective static semantics.

 Dynamic semantics

 Once data has been specified, the machine must be instructed to perform operations on the data.
 For example, the semantics may define the strategy by which expressions are evaluated to values, or the manner in which control structures conditionally execute statements.
 The dynamic semantics (also known as execution semantics) of a language defines how and when the various constructs of a language should produce a program behavior.
 There are many ways of defining execution semantics.
 Natural language is often used to specify the execution semantics of languages commonly used in practice.
-A significant amount of academic research went into formal semantics of programming languages, which allows execution semantics to be specified in a formal manner.
+A significant amount of academic research goes into formal semantics of programming languages, which allows execution semantics to be specified in a formal manner.
 Results from this field of research have seen limited application to programming language design and implementation outside academia.

+Features

+A language provides features for the programmer for develop software.
+Some notable features are described below.

 Type system

-A type system defines how a programming language classifies values and expressions into types, how it can manipulate those types and how they interact.
-The goal of a type system is to verify and usually enforce a certain level of correctness in programs written in that language by detecting certain incorrect operations.
-Any decidable type system involves a trade-off: while it rejects many incorrect programs, it can also prohibit some correct, albeit unusual programs.
-In order to bypass this downside, a number of languages have type loopholes, usually unchecked casts that may be used by the programmer to explicitly allow a normally disallowed operation between different types.
-In most typed languages, the type system is used only to type check programs, but a number of languages, usually functional ones, infer types, relieving the programmer from the need to write type annotations.
-The formal design and study of type systems is known as type theory.